 Madison is a decidedly white-collar borough, with fully 95.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Madison is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Madison who work in management occupations (16.74%), office and administrative support (12.43%), and teaching (11.56%).

 Also of interest is that Madison has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Madison is also a borough of artists.
 Madison has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Madison’s character.

-In addition, Madison is a college town.
-There are a lot of students in Madison attending college, and as a result Madison provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Madison is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Madison enrolled in college, Madison has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The per capita income in Madison in 2010 was $58,439, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $233,756 for a family of four.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Asian.
 Important ancestries of people in Madison include Irish, German, English, and Polish.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Spanish and Chinese.